silinternational/wecarry-api/README.md

 ## TLS / HTTPS

 WeCarry API can either run with HTTPS/TLS or standard HTTP.
-If running behind a load balancer that terminates SSL/TLS connections for you, using HTTPS/TLS in the container as well may not be necessary, but if possible its a good idea.
+If running behind a load balancer that terminates SSL/TLS connections for you, using HTTPS/TLS in the container as well may not be necessary, but if possible it's a good idea.
 WeCarry API uses [CertMagic](https://github.com/caddyserver/certmagic) to work its magic with Let's Encrypt for certificate provisioning and configuring a TLS listener that Buffalo can use to serve the app.